R-Type

 Of the many shooters that I have played over the decades I count three that shaped my tastes.
 Gradius was one of the first major shooters I ever played.
 There’s Zanac, which introduced me to Compile and their penchant for elaborate weapon systems.
 And finally R-Type.
 With its unrelenting difficulty and unique Force pod R-Type left its mark on the genre and was ported to nearly every platform under the sun.
 For the longest time the Turbo Grafx-16 version was as close to the arcade as you can get.
 This is an excellent port of one of the most important games in the genre and still plays great today.

 Surprisingly R-Type has a very small weapon set at just three.
 And to be completely honest with the exception of one they are all underwhelming.
 The Rebound laser works well in enclosed spaces and will occasionally hit random enemies as it bounces of walls.
-But when focus fire is needed it lacks power.
+But when focus fire is necessary it lacks power.
 The Counter Ground laser travels along the ceiling and floor of any surface.
 But once it again its use is situational.
 The Counter Air Laser is basically the de facto weapon that is exceptional in all situations next to your bits and missiles.

 You can’t talk about R-Type without mentioning the Force.
 At first glance the force pod seems incredibly simple, supplementing your fire and providing the special weapon.
 But it is its versatility that made it so heavily copied by other developers.
 Attaching it to the back of your ship protects you from behind.
 Sending it out can provide covering fire and eliminate enemies before they spawn.
 Keeping it attached to your ship makes it the closest thing to a shield the game has.
 Making the most of the Force is key to ever seeing the late stages of the game, letting alone the end.